If you stop at a busy street corner and do some people watching, do you think you could pick out any cult members that walk by?

 Pressure to conform to the group's beliefs and practices

-These tactics can also be used to push potential members into participating further despite personal misgivings.
+These tactics (sometimes called brainwashing) can also be used to push potential members into participating further despite personal misgivings.
 If someone's internal "alarm system" starts to go off about a group, it's always worth stepping back and critically assessing further involvement.

 #2: Evaluate the Level of Isolation and Exclusivity